kroegman/neartrip/README.md

 - 📊 Logs NMEA messages for diagnostic purposes
 - 🚀 Simple setup and configuration
 - 🔥 Hot reloading of configuration (change stations without server restart)
+- 🗏 Web UI to manage it all

 ## Use Cases